 - Exterior fabric right side up

-Make a second quilt sandwich for the other side of the oven mitt.Continue to 4 of 12 below.
+Then, repeat this process to make a second quilt sandwich for the other side of the oven mitt.

 Quilt the Layers

-Cut Out Your Pattern Pieces
+Trace Your Pattern

-Sew Everything Together
+Sew the Quilt Sandwiches Together

 Turn and Press

-Make and Attach the Loop
+Make and Attach the Loop (Optional)

-Cut off a 5" piece of bias tape and fold it in half.
+If you'd like your oven mitt to hang, you can make a simple loop out of bias tape.
+Cut a 5-inch piece of bias tape, and fold it in half.
 Pin or clip right sides together at one of the oven mitt seams, raw edges lined up.
-Sew to attach.Continue to 10 of 12 below.
+Sew to attach.

 Prepare the Binding

 Use pins or clips to secure the rest of the binding around the bottom of the oven mitt.
-When you get the loop, be sure to enclose it along with the bottom of your oven mitt in the binding.
-When you're done pinning, you'll have some extra binding, just leave that on for now.Continue to 11 of 12 below.
+When you get to the loop, be sure to enclose it along with the bottom of your oven mitt in the binding.
+When you're done pinning, you'll have some extra binding; just leave that on for now.

 Attach Your Binding

-Open up the short end of the bias tape you just trimmed and fold the raw edge into the binding and then fold the binding back up.
+Open the short end of the bias tape you just trimmed.
+Fold the raw edge into the binding, and then fold the binding back up.
 This will give you a nice finished edge.
-Clip or pin if needed.Continue to 12 of 12 below.
+Clip or pin if needed.